Rucete ✏ Campbell Biology In a Nutshell

 Example: The Carbonic Acid–Bicarbonate Buffer

-If too acidic (high H⁺), bicarbonate removes H⁺.
+- If too acidic, bicarbonate absorbs H⁺.

 4. Ocean Acidification: A Global Buffer Crisis